Vistra Corp.

 - Integrated Retail-Generation: The Structural Hedge: Unlike pure-play generators such as Constellation Energy, Vistra's TXU Energy retail business serves approximately 5 million customers as Texas's largest competitive retail electricity provider, generating $1.6B in EBITDA in 2025.
 This vertical integration creates a natural earnings hedge: when generation margins compress as power prices fall, retail margins expand (customers pay above-spot rates); when prices spike, generation profits surge.
 The operational synergy extends to load forecasting — TXU's customer data improves Luminant's dispatch optimization — and to capital allocation: retail cash flows fund generation investment without reliance on volatile spot market conditions.
 No standalone generator or standalone retailer in the US deregulated market can replicate this full-stack integration at comparable scale.

 - ERCOT Structural Dominance in the AI Power Epicenter: Vistra's Comanche Peak nuclear plant and large gas generation fleet dominate the ERCOT market, where hyperscalers are building massive data center campuses across North Texas, creating the fastest-growing demand region in US power.
 ERCOT's energy-only market design (no capacity payments) means that when demand growth outpaces supply — which is structurally underway — prices spike dramatically and Vistra's in-market assets capture that upside.
 Vistra also operates the world's largest battery energy storage system (1,020 MW), positioned to capture ancillary services revenue during peak scarcity events.
-The Cogentrix acquisition (5,500 MW, pending close mid-2026) will expand this portfolio to ~50 GW across ERCOT, PJM, ISO-NE, CAISO, and NYISO, diversifying exposure to all major data center demand zones.
+The Cogentrix acquisition (5,500 MW, FERC-approved August 2026, pending close H2 2026) will expand this portfolio to ~50 GW across ERCOT, PJM, ISO-NE, CAISO, and NYISO, diversifying exposure to all major data center demand zones; Helix Digital Infrastructure (preferred power partner with KKR/NVIDIA/KIA) adds a channel to co-develop powered data-center sites without funding the shell and land alone.

 Ten Moats Verdict